Manikarnika Ghat – The Burning Ghat of Varanasi

 “While in India, the cremation ground is generally on the periphery or outside the area of human settlement, in Kashi, it is at the very hub.
 Just as India is said to be the navel of the world and Kashi is the navel of India, so Manikarnika is the navel of Kashi.”

-On entering the ghat from the southern end one finds huge stacks of wood (of different trees and quality) used in cremation.
-Moving further one comes across the platform of cremation with Dom workers and Purohits working in the area.
+On entering the ghat from the southern end, one finds huge stacks of wood (of different trees and quality) used in cremation.
+Moving further,r one comes across the platform of cremation with Dom workers and Purohits working in the area.

 Importance of Manikarnika Ghat

-- Shakti Peeth: Manikarnika Ghat is one of the 51 Shakti Peethas, revered pilgrimage sites where body parts of Sati are believed to have fallen.
-This connection further elevates its religious significance.
+• Manikarnika is also one of the 51 Shakti Peethas, sacred sites where parts of Goddess Sati’s body are believed to have fallen.
+This connection deepens its importance as a major pilgrimage destination, drawing devotees seeking divine feminine energy and spiritual purification.

 How to Reach Manikarnika Ghat